-- A first-in-series procedural set in Havana that stepsinto a void of fiction about Cuba, an area of interest to readers all over the world. - Dovalpage, a native of Cuba who lives in New Mexico and writes in English, channels her background in the rich cultural and atmospheric details. - Dovalpage has been published extensively in Spanish.
+- A procedural set in Havana that steps into a void of fiction about Cuba, an area of interest to readers all over the world. - Dovalpage, a native of Cuba who lives in New Mexico and writes in English, channels her background in the rich cultural and atmospheric details. - Dovalpage has been published extensively in Spanish.